 Which cruise cabin do I book?

-The size of your budget: The main factor on your cabin choice will most likely be your budget: the larger your budget, the larger your room.
-Not many cruise ships, if any, have the same cabin size.
-Most have varying rooms to choose from like inner ship cabins without any windows or multi-room staterooms with balconies.
+Budget size: The main factor on your cabin choice will most likely be your budget: the larger your budget, the larger your room.
+Not many cruise ships, if any, have the same cabin size throughout the ship.
+Most have varying rooms to choose from like inner ship cabins (without any windows) or multi-room staterooms (with balconies).

 Level of claustrophobia: If you are looking to save a little money and you aren’t at all claustrophobic, an inner room is probably a good option for you.
 You get all the benefits of the cruise, without the high ticket price.
 Really how much time are you going to spend in your room anyway?
 If the answer to that question is “a lot”, then we’d recommend steering away from an inner room and trying to get a room with a porthole, balcony or multi-rooms.